adamk-codes/Stories-Analysis-EECE-490/README.md

 M > 1  -> Higher margin than typical
 M < 1  -> Lower margin than peers

+R ~ 1 or M ~ 1 is very typical and indicates a product with similar share over all branches, usually outliers are > 2 or < 0.5

 ## Why Use Median Instead of Mean?